Port Repair and Operation (Joint Port Opening)

 Moving ships in turning basins and mooring areas requires the use of tugs. some ships are equipped with bow thrusters and other propulsion systems that allow precise positioning without the use of tugs but this would cut down on potential shipping that can use the port.
 Yet again, getting any tugs that are already part of the ports facilities working is the easiest option but if none exist, or those that exist are beyond practical repair, a deployable tug pair will be needed.

-Within the confines of a port and its approach lanes there are normally two methods of achieving a desired depth, depending on soil conditions, both usually mounted on a pontoon of some sort.
+Within the confines of a port and its approach lanes, there are normally two methods of achieving the desired depth, depending on soil conditions, both usually mounted on a pontoon of some sort.

 Trailing arm cutter suction dredgers use a rotary cutting head that is lowered into the soil and as it cuts, the debris is removed to a settling lagoon or barge using a suction pump.
 Backhoe dredgers employ a large hydraulic excavator and standard bucket with the spoils loaded onto a barge for removal.